primait/telepoison/README.md

 If `:infer` is provided, then the function discussed within the [Configuration](#Configuration) section is used to set the attribute

+If the atom `:ignore` is provided then the `http.route` attribute is ignored entirely

 **It is highly recommended** to supply the `:ot_resource_route` explicitly as either a string or a function with an arity of 1 (the `t:HTTPoison.Request/0` `request`)

 ## Examples